ivkos/botyo/README.md

     * `#translate (english:french) Hello!` - Ditto.
 Full language names can also be used, case insensitive
     * `#translate (French) Hello!` - Automatically detects the language and translates to French
     * `#translate Bonjour!` - Automatically detects the language and translates to the default language set in `config.yaml`
 * `#whodis` - Runs a reverse image search on the last picture sent to the chat, and gives you links to the results.
-This command is disabled by default because it requires manual configuration of API keys needed to use the Google URL Shortener.
-See `config.yaml` for instructions how to configure.

 ### Filters
 * `AutoEmojifyFilter` - Listens for messages containing emojifiable parts (e.g. "E X A M P L E"), emojifies them, and responds with the same message.